Definition

 Consequences:

-- clinical significance varies from insignificant to harmful if a patient is subsequently transfused with red cells (or platelets) that have the corresponding antigen.
+- Clinical significance varies from insignificant to harmful if a patient is subsequently transfused with red cells (or platelets) that have the corresponding antigen.

-- can lead to delays in providing suitable blood components.
+- Can lead to delays in providing suitable blood components.

 Frequency